Comparing Proxim Wireless (OTCMKTS:PRXM) and Vuzix (NASDAQ:VUZI)

 |N/A

-Vuzix has a consensus target price of $21.50, indicating a potential upside of 3.46%.
-Given Vuzix’s higher probable upside, analysts plainly believe Vuzix is more favorable than Proxim Wireless.
+Vuzix currently has a consensus target price of $21.50, indicating a potential upside of 3.46%.
+Given Vuzix’s higher probable upside, equities research analysts plainly believe Vuzix is more favorable than Proxim Wireless.

 12.4% of Vuzix shares are owned by institutional investors.
-3.6% of Proxim Wireless shares are owned by insiders.
-Comparatively, 12.2% of Vuzix shares are owned by insiders.
-Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a stock is poised for long-term growth.
+12.2% of Vuzix shares are owned by insiders.
+Comparatively, 3.6% of Proxim Wireless shares are owned by insiders.
+Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a stock is poised for long-term growth.

 Summary